PIEDMONT SILVER EAGLES, INC.

 Section 2.
 A special assessment may be voted by a majority of the members at any business session of any scheduled meeting.

 Section 4.
 Unless, by reason of extenuating circumstances, if dues are not paid by April 1st of each year the delinquent ceases to be a member.
-His/Her name shall be dropped from the roster and all mailing lists and added to an inactive list, which shall be maintained by the Treasurer; and stock will be terminated.
+His/Her name shall be dropped from the roster and all mailing lists and added to an inactive list, which shall be maintained by the Treasurer.

 Section 5.
-A member can be reinstated by payment of $25.00 fee plus current annual dues and the stock shall be reinstated to the stock register.
+A member can be reinstated by payment of $25.00 fee plus current annual dues.

 Section 1.
-The Officers of the Association shall be: a President, Executive Vice-President, a Vice President, a Secretary and a Treasurer.
-These officers shall constitute the Executive Board and shall be for a minimum term of two (2) years starting with the 2003 election.
+The Officers of the Association PSEI shall be: a President, Executive Vice-President, a Vice President, a Secretary and a Treasurer.
+These officers shall constitute the Executive Board for PSEI and shall be for a minimum term of two (2) years starting with the 2003 election.
+The PSEI Executive Board shall have the power to extend any Officers term of office up to 3 years.
+The PSEI Executive Board shall have the power to extend any Officers term of office up to 3 additional years.

 Section 2.
 The Executive Board shall have the power to transact the general business of the Association and shall arrange and control its current affairs.
 The Executive Board shall incur no indebtedness beyond its existing funds.